Goreli/DKMCPPM/20191112/perm_gen/README.md

 ## Roadmap

 1. Design and implement support for regex based filters;
-2. Explore ways to use concurrency to boost performance.
+2. Explore ways to use concurrency or async to boost performance (refer https://stackoverflow.com/questions/21126950/asynchronously-writing-to-a-file-in-c-unix).

 ## Links